mitroadmaps/roadtagger/Readme.md

 cd pre_alpha_clean_version
 ```

-Download the pretrained model (268M) and the testing dataset (3.8G).
+Download the pretrained model (268M (unzip) /183M (zip)) and the testing dataset (3.8G).
 ```
 ./download.sh
 ```

 After downloading, there will be two folders, 'model' and 'dataset', and one file 'validation.p' under the 'pre_alpha_clean_version' folder.

 Then, you can use the following commands to evaluate the pretrined model on the testing dataset.
-The following commands print the results to the stdout (no post-processing, with MRF post-processing, and with Smoothing post-processing) and dump all detailed results into the 'output' folder.
+The following commands print the results to the stdout (without post-processing, with MRF post-processing, and with smoothing post-processing) and dump all detailed results into the 'output' folder.

 If you got run-out-of memory error, try to reduce the batch size of the CNN evaluation through adding the '-cnnBatchSize X' flag to the following commands (The default batch size is 256).